JinChen-tw/pynqz2_dpu140/README.md

    PYNQ-Z2 Board Setup

    1. Set the **Boot** jumper to the SD position.
 (This sets the board to boot from the Micro-SD card)
    2. To power the board from the micro USB cable, set the Power jumper to the USB position
    3. Insert the Micro SD card loaded with the image into the Micro SD
    4. Connect the **USB cable** to your PC/Laptop, and to the PROG - UART MicroUSB port on the board
    5. Connect the **Ethernet cable**  to your PC/Laptop, and to the RJ45 port on the board
-   6. Turn on the PYNQ-Z2
+   6. Turn on the PYNQ-Z2 board

    Opening a USB Serial Terminal